 This working paper was previously titled "Wealth inequality, intergenerational transfers and socioeconomic background"

-This paper estimates the contribution of intergenerational transfers (inheritances and gifts) and socioeconomic background to wealth inequality in four OECD countries: France, Spain, Great Britain and the United States.
-We compare the observed wealth distribution with a non-parametric counterfactual distribution where all differences in wealth associated with the intergenerational transfers received and the socioeconomic background have been removed.
-Despite the diversity of the four countries analysed, we find similar patterns in the results.
-The combined contribution of intergenerational transfers and socioeconomic background to wealth inequality is sizeable in the four countries, ranging from 37% in Great Britain to 48% in the US.
-When interactions between the two factors are accounted for, the net contribution of inheritances and gifts is between 23% and 30%, while the net contribution of family background lies between 4% and 11%.
-These values are substantial and reveal that the importance of intergenerational transfers in wealth inequality, across all these countries, is at least twice that of socioeconomic background.
+We estimate the contribution of intergenerational transfers (inheritances and gifts) and family background to wealth inequality in four OECD countries: France, Spain, Great Britain and the U.S. We compare the observed wealth distribution with a non-parametric counterfactual distribution where all differences in wealth associated with intergenerational transfers and family background are removed.
+Despite the diversity of the countries analysed, we find similar patterns.
+The combined contribution of intergenerational transfers and family background to wealth inequality is sizeable in the four countries, ranging from 36% in Great Britain to 49% in the U.S. When interactions between the two factors are accounted for, and the Shapley value decomposition is used to fully disentangle the contribution of each factor based on its marginal contribution, intergenerational transfers account for between 26% in Great Britain to 36% of wealth inequality in France, with family background ranging from 9% in France to 17% in the U.S.

 Palomino, J.C., Marrero, G.A., Nolan, B. & Rodríguez, J.G.
 (2020).
 'Wealth inequality, intergenerational transfers and family background'.
 INET Oxford Working Paper No. 2020-15.